Danielo923/One-Punch-Man-leaderboard/docs/collect/brainstorm_fabio.md

 For this project I want to make leaderboards that you can change in the web.

 ## For section A
-In this section i want to make the leaderboards so that you can choose which leaderboard you want to see.
+In this section I want to make the leaderboards so that you can choose which leaderboard you want to see.

 ## For section B
 For this I want to make the voting system like upvoting on reddit. this way you can see how many upvotes a hero has and in this way you can also make it so downvotes also play a role in the voting.